 2. Stock up on period underwear

 We are a fan of everyone creating their own cocktail of period products: tampons, menstrual cups, pads, or any combination (organic, of course).
-However, we can’t say enough good things about adding some organic period undies, like Lunapads, to your collection.
+However, we can’t say enough good things about adding some organic period undies, to your collection.
 Not only are they comfortable, eco-friendly and feel like regular underwear, but the advanced cotton absorbency helps you stay leak-free all day long.
 Your vagina will also thank you for these; since you are not absorbing your vaginal secretions –this happens with tampon use, your pH balance is easier to maintain.
 Lastly, buy a couple of these to limit your laundry duties during your period.

 3. Use essential oils to prevent PMS, cramps and fatigue